blladnar/blladnar.github.io/_posts/2017-05-23-Made-it-to-Big-Bear.markdown

 The next day, I had one task.
 Get to Big Bear.
 I woke up with the sunrise (no phone, so no clock) and managed to hike the 21 miles to the road by about 2:30 pm.

-In the final mile, I made ended up between a group of hikers that had hiked together the whole trip.
+In the final mile, I    ended up between a group of hikers that had hiked together the whole trip.
 Through the magic of the trail, we got a hitch in one car.
 The woman gave us a ride to Big Bear Hostel where I am currently sharing a room with 5 new friends.

 I would have more pictures if my phone hadn't died, but here's one I took during a water break.
 In case you were wondering what a thru-hiker's foot looked like.